theilmbh/ephys-analysis/README.md

   2. CLICK on the "Pull Requests" tab
   3. CLICK "New Pull Request"
   4. CHOOSE "base: master" and "compare: [whatever you named your branch in step#2]"

+  ## Contribution guidelines

+  1. If you add a function, you MUST include an example in an ipython notebook in this repository!